-Investigators and members of the Discrimination Review Board receive annual training organized by the Director of Safety and Equal Opportunity, including a review of University policies and procedures as well as applicable federal and state laws and regulations so that they are able to appropriately address allegations, provide accurate information to members of the community, protect safety and promote accountability.
-Training includes but is not limited to: how to appropriately remedy, investigate, render findings and determine appropriate sanctions in reference to allegations of discrimination; the University's policies and procedures regarding nondiscrimination; confidentiality and privacy; and applicable laws, regulations and federal regulatory guidance.
+Investigators and members of the Discrimination Review Board receive annual training organized by the Title IX Coordinator, including a review of University policies and procedures as well as applicable federal and state laws and regulations so that they can appropriately address allegations, provide accurate information to members of the community, protect safety and promote accountability.
+Training includes but is not limited to: how to appropriately remedy, investigate, render findings and determine appropriate sanctions in reference to allegations of discrimination;

+Herzing University's policies and procedures regarding nondiscrimination; confidentiality and privacy; and applicable laws, regulations and federal regulatory guidance.
 All investigators and Review Board members are required to attend this annual training to be eligible to serve.